 Tips for coaches and trainers

-- Keep current with changes and trends that affect the equestrian community.
+- Keep up-to-date with changes and trends that affect the equestrian community.
 Their interests and those of your clientele depend on it.
 Professional re-evaluation and continuing education is always important, regardless of your experience in the equine field.

 - Have a good knowledge of horses and always select an animal appropriate to the rider’s size and ability level.